brightcove/brightcove-player-sdk-ios-ima/README.md

 As of IMA release 3.4.1, AdMob is published as a standalone dynamic framework and can no longer be installed as part of the IMA Plugin for the Brightcove Native Player SDK.
 As such, there is no longer a `ForAdMob` subspec for the podspec.
 To use AdMob, download it and add it to your project manually, or add the `Google-Mobile-Ads-SDK` CocoaPod to your Podfile:

     pod 'Google-Mobile-Ads-SDK'

+When updating your installation, it's a good idea to refresh the local copy of your BrightcoveSpecs repository so that you have the latest podspecs locally, just like you would update your CococaPods master repository.

+Typically if you use `pod update` in Terminal this will happen automatically, or alternatively you can update explicitly with `pod repo update brightcove`.
+(Your BrightcoveSpecs repository may have a different name if you explicitly added it to your list of podspecs repos.)

 Manual
 ----------